Top-rated movers to make your New York City to Tampa move easy

 - Tampa is considered to be safer than New York City with a safety index of 53.85 vs New York City’s 49.17.

-Other things to consider for your New York City vs. Tampa move
+Other things to consider for your New York City to Tampa move

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Tampa without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Tampa.
 Start the process here.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.